 HSN produces live programming for the HSN television network from its studios in St. Petersburg, Florida, and distributes this programming by means of satellite uplink facilities, which it owns and operates, to two transponders (one for the high definition feed and the other for the standard definition feed) on the same satellite.
 The satellite transponders are leased on a full-time basis; one satellite transponder is leased through July 2013 and the other is leased through May 2019.
 Each satellite transponder lease provides for continued carriage of the HSN television networks on a replacement transponder and/or replacement satellite, as applicable, in the event of a failure of the transponder and/or satellite.
-HSN has also designed business continuity and disaster recovery plans to ensure its continued satellite transmission capability on a temporary basis in the event of inclement weather or a natural or other disaster.
+HSN has also designed business continuity and disaster recovery plans intended to ensure its continued satellite transmission capability on a temporary basis in the event of inclement weather or a natural or other disaster.

-As of December 31, 2011 and 2010, the HSN television networks reached approximately 95.5 million and 95.9 million homes, respectively, of the approximately 114.6 million and 115.9 million homes, respectively, in the United States with a television set.
-Television households reached by the HSN television networks as of December 31, 2011 and 2010 primarily include approximately 64.8 million and 65.5 million households capable of receiving cable and/or broadcast transmissions, respectively, and approximately 30.8 million and 30.4 million direct broadcast satellite system, or DBS, households, respectively.
+As of December 31, 2012 and 2011, the HSN television networks reached approximately 95.0 million and 95.5 million homes, respectively, of the approximately 114.2 million and 114.6 million homes, respectively, in the United States with a television set.
+Television households reached by the HSN television networks as of December 31, 2012 and 2011 primarily include approximately 64.0 million and 64.8 million households capable of receiving cable and/or broadcast transmissions, respectively, and approximately 31.0 million and 30.8 million direct broadcast satellite system, or DBS, households, respectively.